-Useful reviews reflect genuine buying or service experiences had by real people.
+Useful reviews reflect genuine experiences had by real people.
 That's why we have rules about who's eligible to leave a review on Trustpilot.

 When can you write a review?

-Top tip: Save a photo or copy of documentation that shows you've had a buying or service experience in case there's a question about your review after you've posted it.
+Top tip: Save some documentation that shows you've had an experience (like a receipt or a screenshot of your online chat with customer service), just in case there's a question about your review after you've posted it.

 What other requirements are there?